Cordyline australis: Regional diversity

 A study of seedlings grown from seed collected in 28 areas showed a north-south change in leaf shape and dimensions.
 Seedling leaves get longer and narrower southwards.
-Seedlings often have leaves with red-brown pigmentation which disappears in older plants, and this coloration becomes increasingly common towards the south.
+Seedlings often have leaves with red-brown pigmentation which disappears in older plants, and this colouration becomes increasingly common towards the south.
 The changes in shape—leaves getting narrower and more robust from north to south and from lowland to montane—suggest adaptations to colder weather.

 Taxonomy and names

 Cordyline australis was collected in 1769 by Sir Joseph Banks and Dr Daniel Solander, naturalists on the Endeavour during Lieutenant James Cook's first voyage to the Pacific.
 The type locality is Queen Charlotte Sound / Tōtaranui.
 It was named Dracaena australis by Georg Forster who published it as entry 151 in his Florulae Insularum Australium Prodromus of 1786.
 It is sometimes still sold as a Dracaena, particularly for the house plant market in Northern Hemisphere countries.
-In 1833, Stephan Endlicher reassigned the species to the genus,Cordyline.
+In 1833, Stephan Endlicher reassigned the species to the genus Cordyline.

 The genus name Cordyline derives from an Ancient Greek word for a club (kordyle), a reference to the enlarged underground stems or rhizomes, while the species name australis is Latin for "southern".
 The common name cabbage tree is attributed by some sources to early settlers having used the young leaves as a substitute for cabbage.
-However the name probably predates the settlement of New Zealand — Georg Forster, writing in his Voyage round the World of 1777 about the events of Friday, April 23, 1773, refers on page 114 to the discovery of a related species in Fiordland as "not the true cabbage palm" and says "the central shoot, when quite tender, tastes something like an almond's kernel, with a little of the flavour of cabbage."
+However, the name probably predates the settlement of New Zealand — Georg Forster, writing in his Voyage round the World of 1777 about the events of Friday, April 23, 1773, refers on page 114 to the discovery of a related species in Fiordland as "not the true cabbage palm" and says "the central shoot, when quite tender, tastes something like an almond's kernel, with a little of the flavour of cabbage."
 Forster may have been referring to the cabbage palmetto (Sabal palmetto) of Florida, which resembles the Cordyline somewhat, and was named for the cabbage-like appearance of its terminal bud.